tank-ankita/task-schedular/README.md

 | Search Task by ID    | 6 TaskId                                                  | 6 1                       |
 | Show Tasks Assigned to Developer    | 7 DeveloperName                                           | 7 Tank                    |
 | Exit the Program    | 8                                                         | 8                         |

-## Developer Guide
-**Setting Up the Project**
-- Add JUnit to Your Project: Follow the setup instructions.
-- Compile the Code: Use your IDE’s build tool or run:
-- Run the Application: Open Main.java and run it.

-**Code Explanation**

-- TaskScheduler.java: Manages tasks, developers, and the logic for executing tasks based on dependencies and priorities.
-- Task.java: Represents a task with fields like id, priority, description, developer, and dependency.
-- Developer.java: Represents a developer with fields id and name.
-- Main.java: The application's entry point that provides a menu-based interface for users.

 ## Contributing